“Ethereum for $ 10 thousand? Is quite real”. Why altcoin has risen in price again :: RBC.Crypto

 Long-term movement

 By the end of the year, Ethereum has every chance of reaching the $ 5,000 mark, Soshnikov said.
-In his opinion, the further growth of the altcoin will largely depend on the success of the Ethereum 2.0 update deployment in 2022.
+In his opinion, the further growth of altcoin will largely depend on the success of the deployment of the Ethereum 2.0 update in 2022.
 With a successful update, the altcoin rate may exceed $ 8,000 next year, the director of the Alfacash cryptocurrency exchange service predicted.

 “The long-term forecast for Ethereum at the level of $ 10 thousand seems to me quite realistic.
 I would even say that this is not an optimistic, but a moderate scenario, ”Soshnikov added.